 Typically, yes.
 The TIAA Secure Income Account credits interest based on when you make your contribution or transfer.

 Think of it as interest rate “buckets.”
 Different portions of your account balance that are in different buckets may earn different interest rates.
 TIAA refers to these buckets as “vintages.”
 If you contribute regularly over time, you will likely have balances in several different buckets, and your amounts in each of these buckets may be earning different interest rates.

 TIAA provides us with an aggregated contract balance each day.
 If you’d like to know your personal balances by bucket or vintage and dollar-weighted average crediting rate, I will put in a request to TIAA and it should be available within a few days.

-Note for call center representative: If you’re unable to view the participant’s dollar-weighted crediting rate information on your own system, please contact Tami Lopez at TIAA: 303-626-4771, or by email at TIAA_DCIO_Support@tiaa.org.Opens Email If using email, please use your firm’s method of secure encrypted email since you will be sharing personally identifiable information.
+Note for call center representative: If you’re unable to view the participant’s dollar-weighted crediting rate information on your own system, please email at TIAA_DCIO_Support@tiaa.org.Opens Email Please use your firm’s method of secure encrypted email since you will be sharing personally identifiable information.

 The buckets, or vintages, do more than allow TIAA to credit different interest rates based on the timing of when money was contributed.
 The split of your savings across buckets can affect the amount of lifetime income you elect to receive.
 This may happen because the inputs to the formula that TIAA uses to calculate the amount of lifetime income payable can differ by bucket or vintage.